 What’s a ‘Normal’ Number of Counter Offers?

-There’s no legal limit to the number of counter offers that can occur in a real estate transaction.
+There’s no legal limit to the number of counter offers in real estate transactions.
 Initial offers, counter offers, and subsequent counter offers could ping pong back and forth for weeks or more.

 Similarly, in a seller’s market where inventory is low and buyer competition is high, buyers might want to limit the number of counter offers they push back at the seller.